MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/developer/cues-action-tiles.md

     The logic can consist of a combination of C/AL and [!INCLUDE[navnow](includes/navnow_md.md)] objects, such as tables, queries, and codeunits.
 How and where you implement the logic will depend on whether the Cue is based on a FlowField or Normal field and what you want to achieve.

-#### Supported data types
-You can only base Cues on integer and decimal data types.
-Other data types are not supported and will not display in a Cue.

-#### FlowFields versus normal fields
-A Cue can be based on a FlowField or Normal field.
-If you base the Cue on a FlowField, then you add the logic that calculates the data for the Cue to the [CalcFormula Property](CalcFormula-Property.md) of the FlowField.
-If you use a Normal field, then you will typically add the logic that calculates the Cue data to a C/AL trigger or function.
-Unlike a FlowField, where data is extracted from tables, a Normal field enables you to extract data from other objects such as queries.

 ###  <a name="CreateTable"></a> Create a table for Cue data
 The first thing that you must do is to create a table that contains fields that will hold the calculated data to display in the Cues at runtime.